manjufy/rest-api-concurrent-requests/README.md

 # Rest API Demo With Concurrent Requests

 API is implemented in NodeJS using express

 In this repo, we are going to demonstrate the use of handling multiple requests of the same payload and how we can make sure to avoid duplicate creation of the same resource.
+Please refer to the [Article]() for the explanation.

 # How to run